johnmholmes/Aquarium_Monitor_V2/Esp32 Software/Ato control/Readme.md

-# ESP32 Sketches
+# ATO Controller

-This folder will hold various skecthes as I create them for the Esp32 modules.
+This folder will hold various skecthes as I create them for the Esp32 Auto Top Off modules.

-   1. The temperature modules I have two different units working on my system.
-   2. The Ato unit is now added to the github following on from video 21.
-   3. The simple display is also now uploaded but is going to be updated so this will see a number of versions.

-As I add more devices the list will be added to.
+   1. Version 2 was the first pubished version which was working but I was not happy with it.
+   2. Version 3 has been changed so that it only uses 2 topics to send out the current state of the Sump ad the ATO barrel. it still controls the ato pump on pin 5 for 10 secods.
+I will be creating the flow changes as well and add them to the relevent folder in the next few days.
+This will also need a change to be made for the display module to use the new mqtt payloads.
+The new module is being tested now to check for bugs.